George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/compilation-warnings.md

 ```

 > [!NOTE]
 > This warning is only produced for exceptions that persist into Player builds.
-Editor-only or debug-only exception throws that aren't compiled into Player builds will not trigger this warning.
+Editor-only or debug-only exception throws that aren't compiled into Player builds don't trigger this warning.

 ## BC1371